 - External communications port with multiple benefits including:

 - Administer your own tag setting through Wildlife Computers Tag Agent Software

 - Charge your tags indoors with visual LED feedback

 - Download the entire tag archive if it is located after deployment (it does not need to come back to Wildlife Computers)

-- Transmitted locations and status messages—the Rainier-S20 packs up to four GPS locations in each transmitted Argos message and timestamps each to within two minutes of the actual fix.
-Status messages are also sent with temperature, battery voltage, and cumulative status data used to infer the basic health of the tag.
+- Transmitted locations and status messages—the Rainier-S20 method of sending GPS locations and other data through Argos builds on Wildlife Computers more than 20 years of experience of sending information via satellite in the most challenging marine environments and time stamps each to within two minutes of the actual fix.
+Status messages and cumulative status data sent can be used to infer the basic health of the tag.